PyPyYa/palindrome_scrapper/README.md

     scrapy runspider palindrome.py -o words.json
 ```

 The JSON output will be encoded with utf-8.
+Some of the palindromes contain accented letters or dashes.
+Please have that in consideration when running your tests.